Increased fines and mass confusion is a recipe for injustice

 These new regulations are an updated version of powers introduced on 26 March to enforce the initial lockdown.
 Since then, there have been numerous, well-publicised instances of overzealous policing, as well as examples of police forces acting beyond the scope of these powers.

-Clare Collier, Liberty’s Advocacy Director, said: “When it introduced the lockdown, the Government rushed through broad new powers that resulted in heavy-handed policing at a time of severe anxiety for all of us.
+Grey Collier, Liberty’s Advocacy Director, said: “When it introduced the lockdown, the Government rushed through broad new powers that resulted in heavy-handed policing at a time of severe anxiety for all of us.
 It’s concerning that now, when they have finally received parliamentary oversight, the Government elects to replace these powers.
 It’s a blatant evasion of parliamentary process.

 “Instead of narrowing those sweeping powers, the Government is ramping up fines for falling foul of the lockdown.
 Doing so while its own unclear communications cause confusion over what is and isn’t allowed is a recipe for injustice.